 How much does flood insurance cost?

-- Location and flood zone level
+- Flood zone and flood risk

 How to lower the cost of flood insurance